Day 1: Exercises to Intermediate R Course 2025

 Exercise 5: Comprehensive PCA Analysis

-dataset, perform a complete PCA analysis
+Using the iris dataset, perform a complete PCA analysis

 including: 1) PCA calculation, 2) biplot combining scores and loadings,